Jose Guerrero (serial killer)

-Jose Guerrero (born 1973) is an American serial killer and rapist who attacked four women, killing three of them, between 1995 and 1998 in Madera, California.
-In 2004, while serving a sentence for a DUI, he was charged with the murders based on DNA evidence.
-Tried and convicted in 2009, he was sentenced to death.
+Jose Guerrero (born 1973) is an American serial killer who abducted and killed three women and attempted to kill a fourth in Madera, California, from 1995 to 1998.
+He was not linked to the crimes until nearly six years later via DNA testing after he was jailed for a DUI.
+He was later found guilty and given the death penalty in 2009.

 Murders

-It is believed Guerrero met all of his victims at C street in Madera, an area known for its high percentage of prostitution, though not all of his victims were prostitutes.
+It is believed Guerrero met all of his victims along C Street in Madera, an area known for its high percentage of prostitution, though not all of his victims were prostitutes.
 Initially, it was believed that the cases were unrelated to each other until DNA tests in 2004.
-Guerrero was definitely linked to three murders and one attempted murder:
+Guerrero's DNA was linked to three murders and one attempted murder:

 Julie Ann Woodley

 In the morning hours of April 23, 1995, a farmworker found the body of a woman in an orchard just south of Madera.
 Sheriff's deputies later arrived and confirmed the body to be Julie Ann Woodley, also known as Julie Ann McDonald.
 A native of Madera, Woodley was a 42-year-old mother of two, though her children did not live with her.
 She had last been seen alive the previous night about eight hours before her body was found on Madera's south side.
 An autopsy was conducted on her body, and the coroner stated that she had been raped, sodomized and shot.